The Laminated Brow Is Dead

 @justanotheramba First time I’ve spoken about my brows melting off because I’ve been so upset about it, but ive finally stopped crying so here you go! #browlamination #browlaminationgonebad #noeyebrowsgang #browsgonewrong #badbrowsstory ♬ original sound - Amber Nicole | Plus Size Mum

 Rising costs undoubtedly have a part to play in people turning their backs on brow lamination, too.
-In London, you can expect to pay £60 and upwards for one brow lamination treatment; top-ups are recommended every four to six weeks.
+In London, you can expect to pay upwards of £60 (or $75 in most US cities) for one brow lamination treatment; top-ups are recommended every four to six weeks.
 Beauty enthusiasts on TikTok are leading the discussion on beauty maintenance in general, specifically how impossible it is to keep on top of expenses like brow treatments thanks to a fall in disposable income.
-It’s little wonder that we’re giving them up for affordable, strong hold brow glues like got2b Glued, £5.50, and NYX Professional Makeup Brow Glue Instant Brow Styler, £7.99.
-Despite being a snip of the price, using powerful brow gels incorrectly could spell bad news for your brows, especially if you’re constantly slicking them upwards.
+It’s little wonder that we’re giving them up for affordable, strong hold brow glues like Got2b Glued and NYX Professional Makeup Brow Glue Instant Brow Styler.
+Despite being a fraction of the price, using powerful brow gels incorrectly could spell bad news for your brows, especially if you’re constantly slicking them upwards.

 Overusing heavy products on delicate eyebrow hairs can damage them, leaving brows dry, sparse and harder to groom, explains Sherrille Riley, brow expert and founder of Nails & Brows Mayfair and Beauty Edit Mayfair.
 If you do use heavy-duty brow gels, make them the last step in your brow routine, says Baldesberger, so that you aren’t tugging on overly stiff hairs with other pencils, products or tools.
 “Also, opt for brow gels that have hydrating ingredients like hyaluronic acid or castor oil,” adds Baldesberger.
 How you remove your brow gel is just as important.
 Consider a gentle, oil-based cleanser to dissolve all traces of product.
 “If you’re not washing the product off effectively, this will cause buildup, which can lead to irritation, clogged pores and potentially breakouts around the brow area,” says Yana Gushchina, founder of London-based brow bar, Browfique.
 “Likewise, if you’re removing products harshly and constantly tugging or rubbing the brow area, this could make hair fall out, which may result in brow thinning, potentially even causing the hair to stop growing from the follicle over time,” says Gushchina.